God's Bible School and College

-God's Bible School and College is a Bible college in Cincinnati, Ohio, founded in 1900.
-It is of the Wesleyan-Arminian (Methodist) tradition.
+God's Bible School and College is a private Bible college in Cincinnati, Ohio.
+It was founded in 1900 and is of the Wesleyan-Arminian (Methodist) tradition.

 History

 Originally known as God's Bible School, the college was founded by Methodist minister Martin Wells Knapp in 1900.
 It began as a diploma course, devoted almost exclusively to the study of the Bible and practical subjects.
 The goal of the institution was to enable the students to be effective workers in what Knapp called the "great, whitened harvest field."
 The original curriculum was called the Christian Worker's Course and in 1936 was standardized into a regular four-year collegiate course.
 At that same time, the Department of Education of the State of Ohio granted authorization to the college to confer baccalaureate degrees.

 Academics

 God's Bible School and College has three academic divisions (Education and Professional Studies, Ministerial Education, and Music) and offers both traditional and fully online education.
-Through these divisions twelve areas of study are offered.
-The college offers degrees at the associate's, bachelor's, and graduate level.
+Through these divisions eight areas of study are offered.
+The college offers degrees at the associate's, bachelor's, and graduate level, as well as a certificate in Christian Ministry.
+The college also offers over twenty degree pathways through partnerships with other colleges and universities.